 The 2nd AFRICE International Conference took place at the University of Nairobi, Kenya Science Campus on 18th and 19th June 2015.
-The conference was organized by AFRICE in close collaboration with the Department of Educational Foundation; College of Education and External Studies, University of Nairobi.
+The conference was organized by AFRICE in close collaboration with the University of Nairobi.
 The steering committee was headed by Dr. Lewis Ngesu, Dr. Daniel Gakunga, the newly elected President of AFRICE was the conference convener.

 This year, the main theme of the conference was ‘EDUCATION IN AFRICA: REFLECTIONS BEYOND 2015 MDGs-COMPARATIVE PERSPECTIVE”.
 This is in light of the fact that the world educational agenda in the last decade was geared toward the attainment of Education For All (EFA) as well as the attainment of the Millennium Development Goals (MDGs).